Hurricane Story: Running From Rita

 Should We Stay or Should We Go?

-Around 2 p.m. on Thursday the news reports told us the contra-flow lanes were now open on I-45-North, and that meant that I-45 South was now being used to flow traffic north too, from Houston to a spot just outside of Dallas.
+Around 2 p.m. on Thursday the news reports told us the contra-flow lanes were now open on I-45-North, and that meant that I-45 South was being used to flow traffic north too, from Houston to a spot just outside of Dallas.
 “Wonderful,” we all said.
 “Let’s go.”
 We packed ourselves and our things, and my sister’s family’s dog, Sparky.
 We would be driving the two cars my sister and her husband owned, a Honda CRV and a Buick Century.
-We were stressed out, tired, and most of all, scared.
-And we had made up our minds: We were running from Rita.
+We were stressed out, tired, and most of all, scared, but we had made up our minds: We were running from Rita.

 Friday, September 23, 2005

 In the wee hours of Friday morning, we were on the road, tired beyond words, and once again we were faced with a perplexing decision.
 Hurricane Rita was expected to make landfall sometime between Friday and Saturday, and the contra flow lanes were not working.
-After sitting in agonizingly hot vehicles on the road for nearly fourteen hours, with a sick dog in one car (Sparky was ill), and after only making it to a spot outside of Conroe, Texas (a drive that, from the southwest end of Houston, usually takes no more than 75 minutes), it seemed all the hope we'd felt the day before had now evaporated.
+After sitting in agonizingly hot vehicles on the road for nearly 14 hours, with a sick dog in one car (Sparky was ill), and after only making it to a spot outside of Conroe, Texas (a drive that, from the southwest end of Houston, usually takes no more than 75 minutes), it seemed all the hope we'd felt the day before had evaporated.